oelgoubi/my-devops-practice/README.md

 ## About

-As a DevOps enthusiast, I believe in continuous learning and improvement.
+As a DevOps Engineer, I believe in continuous learning and improvement.
 This repository serves as a playground for me to explore new concepts, tools, and best practices in the DevOps ecosystem.
 You'll find a diverse range of projects, including:

 - **Terraform Modules**: Infrastructure provisioning and management using Terraform.
 - **Kubernetes Configurations**: Deployment manifests, service definitions, and Helm charts for Kubernetes clusters.